Skip to content

 A physiotherapist can help you with musculoskeletal symptoms, such as musculoskeletal pain (involving muscles, joints and the spine) as well as with problems related to mobility and the ability to function.
 The physiotherapist will perform a clinical examination and may also examine and assess your posture, and guide and instruct you in the prevention and rehabilitation of injuries and/or symptoms.
 The physiotherapist can also plan an individual training programme to support your rehabilitation.

 To see a general practitioner, you usually need a referral by a public health nurse or nurse or physiotherapist or sometimes you can get an immediate appointment after the assessment of your need for treatment.
 The general practitioner will examine and take care for all matters related to your health and/or illness.
 The general practitioner will also give you health advice.
 The general practitioner will also evaluate your ability to study and support you if it is impaired.
-The general practitioner can refer you for additional examinations, specialized healthcare or to another FSHS professional, and can issue study-related medical certificates or statements.
+The general practitioner can, based on a medical evaluation, refer you for additional examinations, specialized healthcare or to another FSHS professional, and can issue study-related medical certificates or statements.

 An oral hygienist treats gingival diseases following a referral by a dentist, offers self-care instructions and nutritional guidance, and performs follow-up examinations of the mouth and the teeth according to the treatment interval determined by a dentist.
 The oral hygienist may also perform imaging examinations if required by a dentist.
 You can also receive advice on different subjects from an oral hygienist through remote consultations.